Free Sudoku for Seniors

 Beyond brain health, sudoku offers a meditative quality.
 Once you settle into a puzzle, it is easy to lose track of time in the best possible way.
 There is no score to beat, no time limit to worry about, and no opponent to compete against — just you and the grid.
 Many players find the focused attention required for sudoku to be genuinely relaxing, similar to knitting or a crossword puzzle.

 Playing a puzzle each day also gives gentle structure to leisure time, which can be especially valuable during retirement or recovery periods.
+That sense of daily accomplishment — finishing a puzzle and seeing the completed grid — is a small but real boost to mood and confidence.

 Getting Started: 3 Simple Tips